astroroleplayfivem/jimjobsandfarming/README.md

     -- ['tomato'] = { label = 'Tomato', price = 15 },
 }

-SupportIf you encounter any issues during installation or want to request additional features/integration with other Jim Jobs locations, feel free to open an issue on the repository or contact the developer directly.Made with  for the FiveM community.This version is much cleaner, better structured, professional, and easier to read for potential users.
+If you encounter any issues during installation or want to request additional features/integration with other Jim Jobs locations, feel free to open an issue on the repository or contact the developer directly.Made with  for the FiveM community.This version is much cleaner, better structured, professional, and easier to read for potential users.
 It clearly highlights the value of the script while keeping all the important information.
 Would you like me to also write a short README.md version or add a Preview / Showcase section?